Azure/azure-relay-bridge/CONFIG.md

 Quiet mode.
 Causes most warning and diagnostic messages to be suppressed.

-**-R relay_name:port**<br/>
+**-R relay_name:[port_name/]hostport{;...}**<br/>
-**-R relay_name:host:hostport**<br/>
+**-R relay_name:host:[port_name/]hostport{;...}**<br/>
-**-R relay_name:local_socket**
+**-R relay_name:[port_name/]local_socket{;...}**

-Specifies that connections to the given Azure Relay name are to be forwarded to the given host and port, or Unix socket*, on the local side.
-Whenever a connection is made to the Relay, the connection is forwarded to this listener (or a concurrently connected listener in a random load distribution fashion), and a then a forwarding connection is made to either port, host:hostport, or local_socket, from the local machine.
+Specifies that connections to the given Azure Relay name and optional logical port name are to be forwarded to the given host and port, or Unix socket*.
+Whenever a connection is made to the Relay and logical port, the connection is forwarded to this listener (or a concurrently connected listener in a random load distribution fashion), and a then a forwarding connection is made to either port, host:hostport, or local_socket, from the local machine.

+- `relay_name`: Name of the relay to bind the forwarder to.
+- `port_name`: Optional logical name for the port as defined by the local forwarder bound to this relay (see -L).
+- `host`: Host name or IP address to forward to.
+- `port`: TCP or UDP port number.
+TCP ports are the default.
+   UDP port numbers must be suffixed with `U`, e.g. `-R relay:3434U`.
+UDP forwarders can only be bound to logcial UDP ports.
+- `local_socket`: Unix socket name.
+The expression will be interpreted as a Unix socket name if it's not a valid `port` expression (i.e. not a number, with optional protocol suffix).

+There can be multiple local binding expressions given for a `relay_name`, separated by semicolons.
+The expressions can also mix protocols, e.g. `-R relay:7777;7777U` binds to TCP and UDP port forwarders for 7777 on one relay name.

 Port forwardings can also be specified in the configuration file.
-Privileged ports can be forwarded only when logging in as root.
+Privileged ports can be forwarded only when runing with elevated privileges.
 IPv6 addresses can be specified by enclosing the address in square brackets.

-The -R option can be used multiple times on a single command line.
+The -R option can be used multiple times on a single command line, but only once for each `relay_name`.

 **-S signature**